 Residency/Reclassifying as an Ohio Resident

-Cincinnati Law students living in certain Northern Kentucky counties are able to attend UC Law at an established Graduate Metropolitan Rate (GMR).
-This rate equals Ohio resident tuition plus $180 per semester (up to 18 credit hours per semester).
-Students who present a driver's license or state ID from an eligible Kentucky county (along with the GMR Application and supporting documentation) at least two weeks prior to the start of the term can receive the rate.
-To learn which counties are eligible, to view the application, and learn more click here.
+Cincinnati Law students living in the state of Kentucky are able to attend UC Law at an established Kentucky Metropolitan Rate (KMR).
+This rate equals Ohio resident tuition plus $300 per semester (up to 18 credit hours per semester).
+Students who present a Kentucky driver's license or state ID (along with the KMR Application and supporting documentation) at least two weeks prior to the start of the term can receive the rate.
+To view the application and learn more click here.

 Residents of selected counties in the State of Indiana can qualify for Indiana Reciprocity to enroll at UC Law under Ohio resident tuition rates.
 Qualifying students must initiate the reciprocity eligibility review process by submitting the Indiana Reciprocity Application and supporting documentation verifying their residence in one of the eligible counties.
 Documentation may include a driver's license, vehicle registration, proof of voter registration, most recent state income tax form, and a lease or property deed.
 The application form and supporting documentation should be submitted at least two weeks prior to the start of the term for which you are enrolling.
 To learn more about qualifying click here.